ioctlsg/6m-cloud-3.13-secret-management/README.md

 5. `plugins`: Lists the plugins used by this Serverless service.
 In this case, it includes the `serverless-offline` plugin, which is often used for local development and testing of AWS Lambda functions and APIs without deploying to AWS.

-Overall, this Serverless Framework configuration file sets up an AWS Lambda function named `api`, associates it with an HTTP API endpoint at the root path, and provides it with an environment variable `ACCESS_KEY` sourced from an SSM parameter.
+The Lambda function named `api`, associates it with an HTTP API endpoint at the root path, and provides it with an environment variable `ACCESS_KEY` sourced from an SSM parameter.
 The function is configured to run in the `nodejs18.x` runtime in the `ap-southeast-1` region of AWS.
 The `serverless-offline` plugin is also included to facilitate local development and testing.